On this page

 Traffic patterns at Woodlands follow predictable cycles influenced by work schedules, school holidays, and public holidays in both Singapore and Malaysia.

-- Inbound (JB → SG) morning (6–10 AM): Malaysian workers commuting to Singapore — busiest inbound window, expect Severe on Mondays
+- Inbound (JB → SG) morning (6–9 AM): High — Malaysian workers commuting to Singapore; the sharpest weekday peak.

 Weekend Peak Hours: